Fluffernuttersandwich/Better7D2DbyFNS/README.md

 - Even if you only have a Free NexusMods account, I've done all the work of collecting these mods and testing their Load Order for you.
 So, even though you need to click through to download each mod, one-at-a-time, it's still faster than you doing it yourself, and with no wasted time spent troubleshooting the Load Order to sort out mod conflicts.

-- This ModList is self-contained, meaning you can have concurrent games of **Darkness Falls**, **Rebirth**, Vanilla, and my **Better 7D2D** ModPack all without issue, so long as you don't add mods in these locations, you are good to go!
+- This ModList is self-contained, meaning you can have concurrent games of **Darkness Falls**, **Rebirth**, Vanilla, and my **Smörgåsbord** ModPack all without issue, so long as you don't add mods in these locations, you are good to go!

 ```C:\Users\UserName\AppData\Roaming\7DaysToDie\Mods```